JiangXL/BIO206-15/Lecture3.md

 ### 1.2 Isolated from tissue
 Dissected tissue
 -->Add trypin/EDTA digest,collagenase digest
 (Trypin and collagenase both is proteolytic enzymes,which digest proteins in the extracellular matrix.
 EDTA will bind or chelate the Ca2+ on which cell-cell adhesion depends )
 -->...-->Flow cytometry

 ### 1.3 How to enrich homo genous cells
 + 1.3.1 FACS
 + 1.3.2 Magnetic beads-conjugated antibody.
 Example: Add CD3-magnetic beads conjugate
-+ 1.3.3 Laser capture microdissection(¼¤¹âÇÐ¸î£¿£¿£¿)
++ 1.3.3 Laser capture microdissection(ï¿½ï¿½ï¿½ï¿½ï¿½Ð¸î£¿ï¿½ï¿½ï¿½ï¿½)

-## 1.4 Hybridoma cell line(ÔÓ½»ÁöÏ¸°ûÏµ)
+## 1.4 Hybridoma cell line(ï¿½Ó½ï¿½ï¿½ï¿½Ï¸ï¿½ï¿½Ïµ)

 Fusion

 ## 2. Culture cells/maintain a cell line